PylarBear/pybear/CONTRIBUTING.rst

 are expected, and must be accurate and consistent with the source code.
 See the `Type Hints`_ section for continuation of docstring guidance.

-There is a dual mandate that docs must render correctly in PyCharm tooltips and on the `pybear website <https://pybear.readthedocs.io/en/stable/>`__. pybear uses sphinx to automatically render docstrings and publish them to Read The Docs.
-Generally, docstrings written in the numpydocs reStructuredText format that render correctly in PyCharm tooltips also render correctly on Read The Docs.
+There is a dual mandate that docs must render accurately and aesthetically in PyCharm tooltips and on the `pybear website <https://pybear.readthedocs.io/en/stable/>`__. pybear uses sphinx with the numpydoc extension to automatically render docstrings and publish them to Read The Docs.
+Unfortunately, there is not a one-to-one relationship between the PyCharm linters and sphinx, meaning, that formatting that displays perfectly with sphinx is not-so-perfect for PyCharm, and vice-versa. pybear seeks to optimize sphinx first (i.e., follow the numpydoc standard exactly), but try to reasonably accommodate the PyCharm linters when possible.

 These guidelines must be followed for every module and submodule, whether public or private.